micheles/micheles.github.io/_posts/2016-01-14-SARA-computation.md

 The time needed to combine the curves and to compute the statistics is negligible (a couple of minutes) because the logic tree is small.
 The time to save the hazard curves is also insignificant, whereas in the old computation it was around 25 minutes.
+The improvement here is related to having removed the database.